ypho/Scryfall/README.md

 This wrapper connects with the Scryfall API.

 ## Installation
-You can use composer to require the package, it will automatically install.
+You can use composer to require the package, it will automatically install the latest version.
 > composer require ypho/scryfall

 ### Testing the package